laurenchen0631/English-Learning/category/common_tranisition.md

 	- We'll be there at about 7.30, provided that there's a suitable train.
 - **only if** 只有..才會..
 	- I will do it for you only if you ask me nicely.
++ the more ... the more/less 越...就越...
+	- The more fruit and vegetables you eat, the less chance you have of getting cancer.
+	- The more I thought about Carrie’s suggestion, the more doubtful I became.
+	- The more historians have learned about the changes caused by the railroad, the less maniac, the more reasonable or at least understandable, that initial mania has come to seem.

 ## Time
 + at the outset 起初/一開始